Cambridge MedAI Seminar Series

 "AI in Histopathology: Practical Lessons from an Unconventional Case Study" and "Next generation technology for next generation trials"

-Ms Greta Markert and Dr Karen Sayal with present at the next Cambridge MedAI Seminar on Wednesday 29 January 2025, 12:00 -13:00 at the Jeffrey Cheah Biomedical Centre, Main Lecture Theatre.
+Ms Greta Markert and Dr Karen Sayal will present at the next Cambridge MedAI Seminar on Wednesday 29 January 2025, 12:00 -13:00 at the Jeffrey Cheah Biomedical Centre, Main Lecture Theatre.

 Read More Arrow